serverless/components/README.md

 #### Outputs

 Your provisioning logic, or the `deploy` method of your `index.js` file, can optionally return an `outputs` object.
-This output can be referenced in `serverless.yml` as inputs to another component.
+This output can be referenced in `serverless.yml` as inputs to other components.

-For example, the lambda component's deploy method returns outputs that look like this...
+For example, the lambda component's `deploy` method returns outputs that look like this:

 **index.js**